Percentage of Businesses That Fail

 These include insufficient market research, lacking a business plan or not sticking to one, and not having enough money to keep the business running.

-To curb this problem, it is important to conduct thorough research and have a thorough and realistic business and financial plan before launching the business.
+To avoid this problem, it is important to conduct thorough research and have a thorough and realistic business and financial plan before launching the business.
 These will help you prevent failure by providing a strong enough foundation to ensure your business persists through the initial tough years.

 Other top reasons many new businesses fail within the first five years include subpar marketing, inflexibility, and overambition.